 My nurse called the on-call anesthesiologist.
 After a significant amount of time passed and he failed to show she called him again.
 He informed her he was on his way.
 Each tick of the clock sent the pain snowballing toward uncontrollable.
 A third call was made.
 This time my nurse assured me he would come because he was needed for another patient having a C-section.
 In order to get to her, he had to walk right past my door.

-I’ve often wondered what would have happened had the door to my room been open.
+I’ve often wondered what would have happened had the door to my room be open.
 It’s a wondering without a resolution because the door was shut so Steve and I never saw him.
 My nurse saw him, though.
 She watched him head toward my room and assumed he dosed the epidural.
 She was completely taken aback when she entered my room and found me in the throes of pain so significant it makes childbirth feel like a stroll through the park.

 Since the anesthesiologist had come and gone the nurse called him again.
 For reasons I will never understand, he flat refused to come back.
 With that refusal, chaos ensued.
 Steve was livid, the nurse was near tears, hospital administrators were called in and I was screaming in pain.
 It was 11:45 pm on December 6, 1999.

 The intense pain set off contractions.
 There was no choice but to administer the narcotic pain medication.
 It was an excruciatingly long night.
 The morning of December 7 found Dr. Barton at my bedside.
 He gave me the grim news that the baby was not doing well and showing signs of marked stress.
 It was now safer for the baby to be outside my body.
 Daniel James Graves (DJ), made his entrance into the world amid our very well-made plans which had been laid waste by a rogue doctor.
 It was the worst possible circumstances.
 It was a day already living in national infamy and would now do so for me personally.